oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

 If you are only doing the Kubernetes based labs you need to have completed the steps in the `Tenancy Setup for the Kubernetes Labs` module.

-## Creating your Kubernetes cluster
+## Step 1: Creating your Kubernetes cluster

 ### Navigate to the Managed Kubernetes dashboard